-Auditors examined hazard assessment and abatement activities on six cutblocks in conjunction with harvest auditing.
+Auditors examined hazard assessment and abatement activities on 12 cutblocks in conjunction with harvest auditing.
 Fire tool inspections were not conducted, since there were no active operations.
+No concerns were identified with respect to hazard assessment or abatement.
+Fire hazard was assessed at the completion of harvesting and slash was either piled, or piled and burned, on all blocks.